Ganesh6929/Automated-Market-Maker-with-Customizable-Fee-Structures/README.md

 ## Project Description

 This project implements a simplified Automated Market Maker (AMM) smart contract that allows users to create liquidity pools for token pairs, add liquidity, and perform swaps.
 Each pool can have a customizable fee structure, enabling a flexible approach to incentivizing liquidity providers.
-Its are workable or most expensive. its uses all of the above..
+Its are workable or most expensive. its uses all of the above.

 ## Project Vision

-To offer a lightweight, flexible, and customizable AMM that can be integrated into DEX platforms or used as a foundational layer for experimentation with different liquidity and fee models..
+To offer a lightweight, flexible, and customizable AMM that can be integrated into DEX platforms or used as a foundational layer for experimentation with different liquidity and fee models.

 ## Key Features